 - If the exists operator is specified then the constraint is complete and no other components can be specified.
 For all other operators, a third component must be specified.

-The third component of a construct is a comma separated list of values where values are:
+The third component of a construct is a comma-separated list of values where values are:

 - Regular expressions

 Values separated by commas form logical OR queries.
-For example, if the values specified for a text contains constraint were error, warning then results would be return if an event contained the keyword error OR the keyword warning.
+For example, if the values specified for a text contains constraint were error, warning then results would be returned if an event contained the keyword error OR the keyword warning.

 - All, which is equivalent to a logical AND operation and would require that each constraint specified return a match.
 This is the default value.